jamespym/gic-tha/README.md

 OPENAI_API_KEY=sk-...
 ```

-The first run will download the embedding model (~130 MB) and cross-encoder (~85 MB) from Hugging Face.
+The first run will download the embedding model and cross-encoder from Hugging Face.

 ## How to run
 **Step 1 — Ingest a document** (run once per document):